 Once you’ve assessed your communication, it’s time to ask for feedback and create an internal communications strategy.
 A great example of good communication is allowing your staff to have a voice, listen to their feedback, and make appropriate changes.
 If you want to improve communication, you must be willing to listen.

 Working in healthcare, there are protocols you undoubtedly need to follow, but when you do your assessment of your current state of communication, don’t forget to see if there are ways to streamline your channels.
-Communication should be simple, but can quickly become convoluted with too many means of doing it.
+Communication should be simple, but it can quickly become convoluted and complicated.

 As long as you ensure your communication remains confidential and secure, you may be able to eliminate some unnecessary steps, which often end up causing confusion or are time-consuming to navigate.
-The bulk of communication can be stored in one simple interface that doesn’t involve email.
-Which leads to our next point…
+The bulk of your communication can happen in one simple, mobile-friendly interface that doesn’t even involve email.

 Today, pagers remain a mandatory means of communication in many healthcare facilities.
-While pagers may be an effective way to alert someone you need them to return your call ASAP, it’s not always an effective or practical way to conduct a two-way conversation.
+While pagers may be an effective way to alert someone to return your call ASAP, they're not always an effective or practical way to conduct a two-way conversation.

-Since healthcare workers aren’t huge fans of email, encourage top-down, bottom-up, and two-way communication via a HIPAA compliant mobile team communication app.
+Since healthcare workers aren’t huge fans of email, encourage top-down, bottom-up, and peer-to-peer communication via a HIPAA-compliant mobile team communication app.
 If you’re worried about professionalism, establishing a Code of Conduct and BYOD (bring your own device) policy will keep your expectations clear without worrying about issues like time management.

-In an age of technology where roughly three-quarters of American adults own and use a smartphone, it only seems natural to encourage its use at a professional level for real-time messaging.
+In an age of technology where roughly three-quarters of American adults own and use a smartphone, it's only natural to encourage its use at a professional level for real-time messaging.
 (Let’s face it, almost every employee is using their mobile phone anyways.)

-Similar to what we mentioned above, when you give every employee a voice and value their input, the communication between your staff is likely to improve.
-While you may work in an office and do minimal traveling from one facility to the next, another member of your staff may travel so much that their car becomes a home office.
+Similar to what we mentioned above, when you give every employee a voice and value their input, the communication between your staff will improve.
+While you may work in an office and do minimal traveling from one facility to the next, another member of your staff may travel so much that their car doubles as a home office.

 Whether you see your staff a few times a day or about ten minutes a week, each individual should have the same opportunity to express concerns, needs, and wants.
 Once employees don’t feel like their voice is being heard, good communication comes to a halt.

-As you begin to use technology more and more to communicate with one another, don’t forget the value of face-to-face communication.
+As you begin to use technology more and more to communicate with one another, don’t forget about the value of face-to-face communication.
 In-person meetings are critical to establishing effective communication between healthcare professionals.

 In-services and mandatory meetings are often met with anything but enthusiasm, especially when you have staff that may already feel overworked and spread thin between various tasks.
 While you may not have the power to eliminate mandatory face-to-face meetings, try to make the “in-person” time you have with your staff count.